Air War: Operation Rolling Thunder

 In 1964, the U.S. Joint Chiefs of Staff believed that North Vietnam, a small nation with an industrial base only beginning to recover from its war with the French, would be reluctant to risk its own economic stability for the sake of the insurgency in the south.
 Civilian leaders in the Johnson Administration agreed with this assessment, although geopolitical concerns led them to disagree over the scope of the air campaign.

 The military men advocated a course of action calculated to destroy North Vietnamese will and capacity to continue its support for the insurgency in the south.
 A list of targets including bridges, railway yards, shipping docks, army barracks and supply depots was drawn up.
 President Johnson withheld approval.
-He and his civilian contemporaries feared that an air campaign over North Vietnam could set off a nuclear confrontation with the Soviet Union, or possibly cause the Chinese to send tens of thousands of troops across the border in support of their ally, as they had done in 1950 in Korea.
+He and his civilian contemporaries feared that an air campaign over North Vietnam could set off a nuclear confrontation with the Soviet Union, or possibly cause the Chinese to send tens of thousands of troops across the border, as they had done in 1950 in Korea.

 Initially, U.S. Air Force attacks were mounted from bases in South Vietnam.
 Over the course of Operation Rolling Thunder, four air bases in Thailand served as launch points for the majority of USAF activity.
 Aircraft refueled over Laos before continuing on to their targets in North Vietnam.
 U.S. Navy airstrikes were launched from aircraft carriers cruising off North Vietnam, with the majority of their targets situated in coastal regions.